-The Central Bank calculates and publishes the reference interest rate for the Icelandic krónur (Icelandic krónur overnight, or IKON) on its website (link to data).
+The Central Bank calculates and publishes the reference interest rate for the Icelandic krónur (Icelandic krónur overnight, or IKON) on its website.
 IKON is calculated as the weighted average of interest rates on unsecured overnight deposits held by obliged entities.
 The amount, interest rate, and commitment period are negotiated in each instance.
-The reference rate is published in the website by 11:00 hrs. each day.
+The reference rate is published on the website by 11:00 hrs. each day.

 rk = Interest rate on transaction k

 Data for the IKON interest rate reference are submitted by the commercial banks.
 The reference rate for Icelandic krónur is governed by the Rules on a Reference Interest Rate for Unsecured Deposits in Icelandic krónur, no. 370/2022.

 The calculation and publication of the weighted reference interest rate (IKON) are in compliance with the Principles for Financial Benchmarks issued by the International Organization of Securities Commissions (IOSCO).

 At the end of each quarter, the Central Bank publishes a summary of errors and deviations in reporting, irrespective of whether or not they have given rise to changes in the published reference interest rate.

 Central Bank of Iceland counterparties and participants in the Bank’s interbank payment system may provide securities as collateral for authorised limits in payment systems and as security for collateralised loans when these are available.

 Securities eligible as collateral for Central Bank facilities are subject to the provisions of Rules no. 1200/2019, with subsequent amendments.

 Settlement collateral in the form of securities provided for participation in payment systems is subject to the Central Bank rules on interbank payment systems as current at any given time; i.e., Rules no. 1030/2020.